WilliamVoong/Pathfinding/README.md

 the edges.
 Where  we eventually reach the goal.
 Since we always choose the lowest value path to branch out, when we reached the goal, we therefore have the lowest value path, i.e the shortest path to the goal.

-Solving this problem we used a min-heap (priority que in java) to effiecntly acess the lowest value node.
+Solving this problem we used a min-heap (priority que in java) to effiecntly access the lowest value node.
 And a list of visited nodes, so we dont go to nodes that we already determined.